fabiocosta0305/fabiocosta0305.github.io/_posts/Wearing the Cape Playtest/2016-06-23-Sugarplum.md

 #permalink: "/:categories/"
 ---

 Eileen McRae is a Irish descendant that lives for dancing and arts.
-She was so good and gracious that all the Chrismas she was put into stage for the _Nutcracker_ ballet for the _Sugarplum Fairy_ role.
+She was always so good and gracious in ballet that all the Christmas time she was put into stage  for the _Sugarplum Fairy_ role into the the _Nutcracker_ ballet.

 And it was during one of those presentations, when she was already at the university, that a gang invaded the theater to rob the presentation money (that would go for a local orphanage).